 Many of the suggestions were aimed directly at housing homeless students.
 Two of the most common ideas were building apartments or dormitories available for free or low rent to homeless and/or low-income students and creating a program to match homeless students with PPCC faculty, employees, or other students who have a room available for rent.

 While both ideas were popular among the attendees, they also came with criticism.
 For instance, many students were skeptical about building apartments or dorms because of how long the project would take and how it would be paid for.

 “If you want to raise the cost of tuition, that’s a good way to do it,” said Travis Hollingsworth.

 Other students were more optimistic about such a project, pointing out that much of the construction, plumbing, electric wiring, etc. could be done by the PPCC students training to enter those fields as a massive, collaborative Service Learning Project.

 Others expressed concern about the legal liability of the school having students house other students.

 “If the school is assigning rooms, that could be a real problem,” said Kevin Kosewicz.

-Dr. Warren Munick, head of PPCC’s Division of Business, Public Service, and Social Science, agreed that the school ought to avoid such a scenario and simply connect those in need with those who can help.
+Dr. Warren Munick, Chair of PPCC’s Economics Department and faculty advisor of the Entrepreneurship program, agreed that the school ought to avoid such a scenario and simply connect those in need with those who can help.
 From that point, it’s up to the two parties to work out a contract between them, like any landlord and tenant.